manavo/CodeIgniter-ORM/README.md

 $this->post->add_tag(3); // 3 is just an example ID of a tag
 ```

-So basically what we do, is run on our model the function add_{other model name}.
+So basically what we do, is run on our model the method add_{other model name}.
 SmartModel looks at the name of the other model, finds the table, finds the relationship table, and adds the entry.

 Note that this could be done the other way around as well (add the post to the tag).